Thomas G. Donlon: New York City Police Commissioner

 Donlon was sworn in as interim New York City Police Commissioner on September 13, 2024.
 Two months later the temporary post ended as New York City Mayor Eric Adams named Jessica Tisch the next police commissioner.

 On September 20, 2024, just over a week into his tenure, several of his homes were raided by the FBI.
 In response to the raid, Donlon noted that the FBI "took materials that came into my possession approximately 20 years ago and are unrelated to my work with the New York City Police Department."
 He further noted that since the matter is not an NYPD matter, the department would not be commenting on it.

 In July 2025, Donlon filed a lawsuit in which he accused Mayor Adams and numerous former and contemporaneous high-ranking police officials of running the NYPD as a corrupt enterprise, including theft, corruption, and threats of violence, and called on the FBI to take over the department's operations.

 Personal life

-Donlon is married to Dierdre O'Connor-Donlon, a retired attorney approximately nine years his junior.
+Donlon is married to Dierdre O'Connor-Donlon, a retired attorney.